 - the increase of domestic PPI in the last three years (including the current year) is more than 100% and - the increase in domestic PPI in the current year is more than 10%. - Restatements are made by applying a general price index.
 Monetary items on the balance sheet (such as cash, bank accounts, receivables, payables) that are already stated in the measuring unit on the balance sheet date are not restated.
 All other items on the balance sheet are restated based on the change in the general price index between the date those items were acquired and the balance sheet date. - Net gain or loss from the restatement is included in taxable income and disclosed separately on the income statement.
 No adjustment is made to the income statement other than incorporating this restatement difference. - The conditions for inflation accounting existed in 2021, making inflation adjustment for tax purposes obligatory in 2021.
-However, Law number 7352, published in the Official Gazette on 29 January 2022, postpones the implementation of inflation accounting until the end of 2023.
-The gains and losses arising from inflation accounting in 2023 will not be taxable or tax-deductible. - Where inflation accounting is not applied, other mechanisms (i.e. revaluation opportunity for depreciable assets under Temporary Article 32 and Repeated Article 298/ç) are available for taxpayers to increase tax-deductible depreciation expense and to reduce the taxable gains from the sale of concerned assets.
+However, Law number 7352, published in the Official Gazette on 29 January 2022, postponed the implementation of inflation accounting until the end of 2023.
+The gains and losses arising from inflation accounting in 2023 will have no effect on tax profit inflation effects will be recorded directly in equity.
+The gains and losses from inflation accounting in 2024 on the other hands, will be incorporated to the taxable base. - Where inflation accounting is not applied, other mechanisms (i.e. revaluation opportunity for depreciable assets under Temporary Article 32 and Repeated Article 298/ç) are available for taxpayers to increase tax-deductible depreciation expense and to reduce the taxable gains from the sale of concerned assets.